Key Takeaways

 What Are Platelets

 Platelets are smallest cellular components in blood, actually not complete cells but cytoplasmic fragments shed by megakaryocytes.
-Normal range 100-300×10^9/L.
+According to research in Blood journal, normal range is 100-300×10^9/L.

 Platelets' main function is hemostasis.
 When vessels are damaged, platelets rapidly gather at damage site, form platelet plug, temporarily stop bleeding.
 Meanwhile, platelets release various factors, initiating coagulation cascade, forming more stable fibrin clot, permanently stopping bleeding.